Mercerenies/net-game/README.md

 Once you've cloned this repository, you'll want to run `./bash/check.sh` to determine any dependencies you're missing.
 Note that all scripts should be run with the top-level project directory as the current directory.
 The script will not attempt to install any missing dependencies but will simply report them; see the Dependencies section below for details.
 Once the check script passes, you're ready to play.

-There are currently two different ways to play the game: Legacy Mode and Client Mode.
+There are currently two different ways to play the game: Master Mode and Client Mode.
 Client Mode requires additional dependencies such as the Lua programming language but has the added benefit of being self-modifying.
-Legacy Mode is still fully supported through `./bash/master.sh`.
+Master Mode is still fully supported through `./bash/master.sh`.
 The following command is a good initial play.

     $ ./bash/master.sh -P 3 -w 4 -a 4 -1 -2 -3 -4